ryanfp/DnD-Compendium/Untitled.md

 *8th-level Ranger feature*

-Moving through nonmagical difficult terrain costs you no extra movement.
+Moving through nonmagical Difficult Terrain costs you no extra movement.

 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

-In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such as those created by the *entangle* spell.
+In addition, you have Advantage on saving throws against plants that are magically created or manipulated to impede movement, such as those created by the *entangle* spell.

----

-### Escape the Horde

-Opportunity attacks against you have Disadvantage.

-This represents your ability to dance through the battlefield, weaving between enemies with the grace of a predator evading its prey's desperate strikes.

 ---